cttavares/programming_and_algorithms/README.md

 # programming_and_algorithms
-A complete course in programming and algorithms
+A course on programming in Python designed for people with no background in programming or computation.
+Exercises many solutions are available.